Addressing inequity

 Many Indigenous people refer to the time of menstruation as their “moon time.”
 Early on, Eva worked with several fellow Potawatomi kwe’k to develop The Kwek Society’s signature “moon time bags.”
 These are colorful cotton bags sewn by supporters and stuffed with pads and liners.
 The bags allow menstruators to keep supplies on hand when one’s moon time approaches.
 You can read more about how we developed our moon time bags here.

-Since 2018, The Kwek Society has expanded to provide period supplies to students living in cities and suburbs and to get supplies to other Indigenous community members, including unhomed individuals, who can’t afford these expensive necessities.
+Since 2018, The Kwek Society has expanded to provide period supplies to students living in cities and suburbs and, as our resources permit, to get supplies to other Indigenous community members who can’t afford these expensive necessities.
 We believe that every person deserves sufficient supplies to maintain dignity and celebrate their strength during their moon time.
-No one should have to miss school or work or activities of daily life when they are on their periods, and no one should suffer the indignity of stained clothing, or use period supplies for longer than intended and risk their health due to insufficient supplies.
+No one should have to miss school, work, or activities of daily life when they are on their periods.
+No one should suffer the indignity of stained clothing or use period supplies for longer than intended, risking their health due to insufficient supplies.

 We are very small.
 Our Founder Eva now serves as our volunteer Executive Director.
 She is supported by several young women who are passionate about our mission and work for us part-time.
 A majority of our board members are Indigenous women.
 We believe that our respect for tribal traditions has been integral to our growth.